jroper/openshift-deployment-guide/src/main/paradox/index.md

 eval $(minishift docker-env)
 ```

-The first command modifies your `PATH` to ensure the `oc` binary is on it, the second sets some `DOCKER_*` environment variables to tell Docker which host to use and how to authenticate with it when pushing images.
+The first command modifies your `PATH` to ensure the `oc` binary is on it, the second sets some `DOCKER_*` environment variables to tell Docker which host to use and how to authenticate with it when building images.
 These commands will need to be rerun every time you open a new terminal window, or any time you delete and then restart your Minishift instance.

 @@@ index